grollins/sardine/README.rst

 What is sardine?
 ----------------

-simple small molecule normal mode analysis
+a python package for simple small molecule normal mode analysis

 Installing sardine on OS X (Lion)